For OVERSIZED Plant Orders delivery will be one charge of £60 for Greater & Outer London or £95 or £145 for selected Further Distance postcodes.

 How Hardy Is Aesculus Hippocastanum This is a fully hardy tree in all of the UK, it can withstand sub zero temperatures, some drought and exposed locations.

 How To Use Aesculus Hippocastanum The Aesculus Hippocastanum needs plenty of room to grow, so it is best suited to large gardens as a specimen in the lawn.
-These specific trees have been trained as multi-stemmed with several upright branches rather than one main leader.
-This gives more a wild and natural appearance making it suitable for wildlife and informal gardens.
 In summer the dense foliage provides privacy and noise reduction, but it not suitable for under planting because the foliage unfurls early in the year and cuts out light.
 It goes without saying that the Horse Chestnut is a great tree for children who universally love collecting and playing with conkers that fall in late summer to autumn.

 How To Care For Aesculus Hippocastanum Little care is needed by this tough and beautiful tree, it happily tolerates all soils and does not require pruning, although you can remove the lower branches to let in light as it matures.
 Your Common Horse Chestnut will be delivered root-balled ready for immediate planting.
 New specimens will require water until they are established, and in early spring a thick layer of mulch around the base will boost its health and vitality.